 Vets are hopeful the UK will gain part 1 status, which would require your pet to be microchipped and vaccinated against rabies 21 days before travel and to hold a UK pet passport.
 A dozen non-EU European countries have this status.
 Many more, including the US, is part 2 listed, meaning pets need extra treatments (against tapeworm, for example) plus a vet’s certificate every time they travel.
 They must also enter the EU at a designated entry point.

 The conditions for pets from unlisted countries are even stricter.
 A worst-case scenario could result in owners having to pay considerable sums for extra vaccinations, treatments, and certification every time their pets travel and having to start the process up to four months beforehand.

 All travel with pets will require more advance planning and to make sure your pet is able to travel from the UK through the EU after Brexit, you should contact an official vet at least four months before traveling to get the latest advice and update.
 If your pet does not have the proper certificates you will not be able to take with you.
 When making travel plans, keep in mind that in addition to any changes in UK law it will remain important to check the national rules of the country of destination before traveling with a pet.

-One thing you do not have to worry about: whether for short or longer travels without your pet, Pawshake’s friendly, reliable, fully vetted pet sitters are always there to lovingly look after your pets while you roam the world or just spend a night on the town.
+One thing you do not have to worry about: Pawshake's friendly, reliable, and fully vetted pet sitters are always there to lovingly look after your pets while you roam the world or just spending a night on the town.